Mitral Valve Repair Reference Center at The Mount Sinai Hospital Mount Sinai Heart

 It is important to Mount Sinai that you are aware of the potential relationships with industry and that you have the opportunity to ask any questions about such relationships.
 If you have such questions, we encourage you to discuss them with your physician.

-Dr. Adams is a consultant to Edwards Lifesciences and receives compensation from the company for these services.
-As the co-inventor of the Carpentier-McCarthy-Adams IMR ETlogix Annuloplasty Ring and the Carpentier-Edwards Physio II Annuloplasty Ring, both Dr. Adams and Mount Sinai School of Medicine receive royalties from Edwards Lifesciences in connection with the sale of these products, but do not receive any royalties when he implants the devices in his patients at Mount Sinai.
+Dr. Adams is the co-inventor of the Edwards Lifesciences' Carpentier-McCarthy-Adams IMR ETlogix Annuloplasty Ring and Carpentier-Edwards Physio II ring.
+Icahn School of Medicine at Mount Sinai receives royalties from Edwards Lifesciences in connection with the sale of this product, but does not receive any royalties when the devices are implanted in patients at Mount Sinai.